Cobble Villa

-Cobble Villa, also known as Villa Clara, is a historic home located at Long Beach in Nassau County, New York.
-It was built about 1912, and is a 2 1/2-story, asymmetrical Mediterranean Revival style brick and stuccoed dwelling.
-It consists of an L-shaped core, a two-story gambrel roofed addition, and a one-story porte cochere.
-The building has a varied, multi-gabled roofline covered in red terra cotta tile.
+Cobble Villa, also known as Villa Clara, was a historic home located at Long Beach in Nassau County, New York.
+It was built about 1912, and was a 2 1/2-story, asymmetrical Mediterranean Revival style brick and stuccoed dwelling.
+It consisted of an L-shaped core, a two-story gambrel roofed addition, and a one-story porte cochere.
+The building featured a varied, multi-gabled roofline covered in red terra cotta tile.
 It was built as the nascent resort's first showpiece and a demonstration of its developer's vision.

-It was listed on the National Register of Historic Places in 2015 and recently knocked down by the corrupt city of Long Beach NY.
+It was listed on the National Register of Historic Places in 2015 and despite a dedicated preservation effort from the community, the home was ultimately demolished by the property owner in 2025 due to its state of decay and burden in repairs.